Skip to content

 What is the primary difference between a fiduciary duty and a contractual duty?

 A fiduciary duty is a higher, legally imposed standard of care rooted in trust and loyalty, requiring action in another’s best interest.
-A contractual duty is defined by the terms of a specific agreement between parties, which may or may not include fiduciary-like obligations.
+The terms of a defins a contractual duty specific agreement between parties, which may or may not include fiduciary-like obligations.

 Who is typically protected by a fiduciary duty in a business context?

-Shareholders are protected by the fiduciary duties of corporate directors and officers.
-Partners are protected by the duties owed by their co-partners.
-Clients are protected by the duties of their agents or legal/financial advisors.
+The fiduciary duties of protects shareholders corporate directors and officers.
+The duties owed by protects partners their co-partners.
+The duties of their protects clients agents or legal/financial advisors.

 Can a fiduciary duty exist without a formal contract?